nicolgit/hub-and-spoke-playground/scenarios/app-gateway-01.md

 # SOLUTION - publish internal web app via Azure Application Gateway on private and public IPs

-In this solutione I show how to expose through Azure Application Gateway both externally (internet) in HTTP and internally (intranet) in HTTPS an HTTPS web service delivered by a windows VM, with a certificates emitted by a privare certification authority.
+In this solution I show how to expose through Azure Application Gateway both externally (internet) in HTTP and internally (intranet) in HTTPS an HTTPS web service delivered by a windows VM, with a certificates emitted by a privare certification authority.

 The service is exposed by the Azure Application Gateway, via HTTP and HTTPS, (both externally and internally).